siddheshbhavsar17/grocery-shop-invoice-genrator/README.md

 # grocery-shop-invoice-genrator
-Grocery Shop Invoice Generator  This project is a simple Java-based grocery shop invoice generator that automates the process of creating invoices for grocery purchases.
-It allows users to input product details, such as product ID, name, quantity, and price per unit, and calculates the total price for each item and the overall price for all items.
+The Grocery Shop Invoice Generator is a Java-based application that automates the process of generating invoices for grocery purchases.
+It provides a simple and efficient way for shop owners to create itemized invoices for their customers.

+Features
+User-friendly Command Line Interface (CLI) for inputting product details.
+Real-time date and time stamp on each generated invoice.
+Automatic calculation of discounts, SGST (State Goods and Services Tax), and CGST (Central Goods and Services Tax) for accurate invoice totals.
+Organized display of product details and final invoice summary.
+Getting Started
+Prerequisites
+Java Development Kit (JDK) 8 or higher installed on your system.
+Any Java-compatible IDE or a text editor to view and modify the source code.